dntoll/1DV608/Assignments/Assignment_4/TestCases.md

 ###Input:
  * Test case 4.1.
 Show Register Form
- * Enter a name with at least 6 characters not entered before like "admina"
+ * Enter a valid name with at least 6 characters not entered before like "admina"
  * Click "Register" button

 ###Output: